-The perfect beach read needs to strike a delicate balance—engaging enough to keep you alert while you lounge by the water (don’t forget the SPF!), but not so intense or long that it becomes stressful to read.
-If you're going on a beach vacation this summer, pack one of these Health editor-recommended reads in your suitcase for your much-needed day of R&R. There's something for everyone on this list.
-Whether you’re in the mood for a juicy story about a super-rich family, a former beauty editor's memoir on struggling with addiction, or an epic page-turner about a life on a remote Italian island, we've got you (hard)covered.
+The perfect beach read needs to strike a delicate balance—engaging enough to keep you alert while you lounge by the water (don’t forget the SPF!), but not so intense or long that it becomes stressful.
+If you're heading on a beach vacation this summer, pack one of these Health editor-recommended reads in your suitcase for your much-needed days of R&R. There's something for everyone on this list.
+Whether you’re in the mood for a juicy story about a dramatic friendship, a fast-paced thriller, or a modern take on Greek mythology, we've got you (hard)covered.

 "This is one of those books that leaves you a little different than you were before.
 Poet Nina Riggs was 37 when she was diagnosed with 'one small spot' of breast cancer.
 Within a year, the mom of two young boys learned her disease was terminal.
 Poignant, vivid, and often funny, her stunning memoir about her last two years will help you relish the beauty in everyday life."

 —Catherine DiBenedetto, Features Director

 "Stephen King’s latest novel doesn’t exactly deal in light subject matter.
 It opens with the arrest of a Little League coach and local hero for the very grisly murder of a child.
 In spite of a mountain of evidence against him, he maintains his innocence.
 To say the least, the case gets... complicated.
 Knowing nothing about the book before I read it, I didn’t know whether to expect a straight-up police procedural or something weirder (I had my fingers crossed for weirdness).
 With some legitimately chilling scenes and a ton of tension, it didn’t disappoint."